jdrsn/slate/source/includes/_users.md

 ### URL parameters

-In the request URL, you must replace `app` and `userId` with your respective data.
+In the request URL, you must replace the parameters below with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------
-app | The name of the app to be used. | true u | The default user array. | true userId | The id of the user to be deleted. | true
+app | The name of the app to be used. | true u | The default user array. | true id | The id of the user to be deleted. | true